Gopher tortoise

 The gopher tortoise (Gopherus polyphemus) is a species of tortoise in the family Testudinidae.
 The species is native to the southeastern United States.
 The gopher tortoise is seen as a keystone species because it digs burrows that provide shelter for at least 360 other animal species.
 G. polyphemus is threatened by predation and habitat destruction.
+The IUCN Red List of Threatened Species lists the gopher tortoise as "vulnerable", primarily because of habitat degradation; the animals are considered threatened in some states while they are endangered in others.

 The gopher tortoise is a representative of the genus Gopherus, which contains the only tortoises native to North America.
 The gopher tortoise is the state reptile of Georgia and the state tortoise of Florida.

 Etymology

+Tortoises of the genus Gopherus are so named because of some species' habit of digging large, deep burrows like those of gophers.
 The specific name, polyphemus, refers to the cave-dwelling giant, Polyphemus, of Greek mythology.
-Gopher tortoises are so named because of some species' habit of digging large, deep burrows like the gopher.